-Dear Jenn
+Dear Jenn,

-Determination of Design of Funding Mechanism: Delivery on the New Zealand Qualifications and Credentials Framework at Levels 1 and 2
+Determination of Design of Funding Mechanism: Delivery at Levels 1 and 2 on the New Zealand Qualifications and Credentials Framework

-I am writing to advise you of a determination of the design of a funding mechanism, under section 419 of the Education and Training Act 2020 (the Act), for delivery on the New Zealand Qualifications and Credentials Framework (NZQCF) at levels 1 and 2.
+I am writing to advise you of a determination of the design of a funding mechanism, under section 419 of the Education and Training Act 2020 (the Act), for delivery at Levels 1 and 2 on the New Zealand Qualifications and Credentials Framework (NZQCF).

 The new determination is set out in the appendix to this letter.
-The determination covers the funding of provision on the NZQCF at levels 1 and 2 delivered from 1 January 2023.
-The new determination includes a 2.75 percent increase to all funding rates specified in the determination.
+The determination covers the funding of provision on the NZQCF at Levels 1 and 2 delivered from 1 January 2024.
+The new determination includes a 5.0 percent increase to all funding rates specified in the determination.

-Under section 422 of the Act, it is the Tertiary Education Commission's (TEC) responsibility to develop the details needed to implement my determinations for the design of funding mechanisms.
+Under section 422 of the Act, it is the Tertiary Education Commission's (TEC) responsibility to develop the details needed to implement my determinations of the design of funding mechanisms.